ajshephard/statamod/README.md

 been able to test data created with Stata version 5 or 6 and neither do I have a detailed description of the file format implemented in these versions.
 Please contact me if such datasets produces any unexpected results.
-Support for Stata .dta files for version 13 will be provided in a future release.
+Support for Stata .dta files for version 13 and above will be provided in a future release.

 Software license
 ----------------